-According to the mental health charity Mind, one in six people per week report experiencing a mental health problem such as anxiety or depression in England.
+According to the mental health charity MIND, one in six people per week report experiencing a mental health problem such as anxiety or depression in England.
 If you suffer from depression, Cognitive Behavioural Therapy (CBT) can help you break negative thought patterns and aid recovery.

-CBT has been shown to help significantly with treating depression, allowing you and your therapist to work together to break the thinking error cycle and allow happy thoughts to remain.
+CBT has been shown to help with treating depression, allowing you and your therapist to work together to break the thinking error cycle and allow happy positive thoughts to remain.
 With the help of regular CBT sessions and additional self-practice, you can identify negative patterns and work towards leaving them behind.
 Here are 5 CBT techniques to help you.

 1 – Recognise the problem and brainstorm solutions

 Both journalling and talking with your therapist can help you to discover the root of your depression.
 When you’ve hit on something, write down in simple sentences exactly what is bothering you, then think of ways to improve things.
 One of the tell-tale signs of depression is the feeling that things will never get better.
-Making a written list of things you can do to address the situation – taking steps to join a local club to beat loneliness, for instance – can help ease feelings of depression.
+Making a written, or typed, list of things you can do to address the situation – taking steps to join a local club to beat loneliness, for instance – can help ease feelings of depression.

 2 – Write down self-statements to counteract each negative thought

 Once you’ve identified the root problem of your depression, think of all the negative thoughts you use to dampen any positive thoughts, then write a self-statement to counteract each one – for example ‘It’s OK to have a good day’ to replace ‘I am so depressed right now’.
 Repeat them back to yourself and commit them to memory, so that you can use them whenever necessary.
 In time, you will create new associations to replace your negative thought patterns with positive ones.

 3 – Look for opportunities to turn negatives into positive thoughts